If I’m one thing, it’s productive.

 With the optionals that I really want to do, I get my motivation up to get them done by prepping myself to do them.

 For instance, going to the gym.
-I’ll be thinking about how I don’t want to go, about how I’d rather be doing something else, I’ll be making excuses in my head and complaining about it to my boyfriend, but as soon as I put on my gym clothes, I get the motivation to go to the gym.
+I’ll be thinking about how I don’t want to go, about how I’d rather be doing something else; I’ll be making excuses in my head and complaining about it to my boyfriend, but as soon as I put on my gym clothes, I get the motivation to go to the gym.

 Another example is writing blog posts.
-I love writing but when you feel obligated?
+I love writing but when I feel obligated?
 It’s not fun.
 It’s also optional, so sometimes my motivation wanes.
 I make sure to sit down, open a new post draft, and set myself up for success by ensuring I have no excuses.

 I pour myself a glass of water so I can’t wander away from my draft because I’m thirsty.
 I make sure my book is in the other room or the TV is off and the remote is out of arms reach.
 And I just do it.